dankamongmen/notcurses/USAGE.md

 * [Stats](#stats)
 * [C++](#c++)

-A full API reference [is available](https://nick-black.com/notcurses/).
-Manual pages ought have been installed along with Notcurses.
+A full API reference [is available](https://nick-black.com/notcurses/) in the form of manual pages; these ought have been installed along with Notcurses.
 This document is a secondary reference, and should not be considered authoritative.
-For a more unified commentary, consider the [paperback](https://www.amazon.com/dp/B086PNVNC9) (also available as a free PDF from https://nick-black.com).
+For a more unified commentary, consider the [paperback](https://www.amazon.com/dp/B086PNVNC9) (also available as a [free PDF](https://nick-black.com/dankwiki/index.php?title=Hacking_The_Planet!_with_Notcurses).

 A program wishing to use Notcurses will need to link it, ideally using the output of `pkg-config --libs notcurses`.
 It is advised to compile with the output of `pkg-config --cflags notcurses`.
-If using CMake, a support file is provided, and can be accessed as `Notcurses`.
+To use the minimal core Notcurses, without multimedia support, use `pkg-config --libs notcurses-core` etc. If using CMake, a support file is provided, and can be accessed as `Notcurses`.

 Before calling into Notcurses—and usually as one of the first calls of the program—be sure to call `setlocale(3)` with an appropriate UTF-8 locale.
 It is